 Developed as part of the transformation of St Kilda Road into a high end residential apartment quarter, it seeks to replace a faceless low rise office building with an urban high rise that makes the most of its park side location.

-The stepped form was developed to maintain a view corridor from the Shrine of Remembrance, setting out the podium form with a narrower tower on top that remains unseen from behind the Shrine when viewer from the State Library of Victoria on Swanston Street.
+The stepped form was developed to maintain a view corridor from the Shrine of Remembrance, setting out the podium form with a narrower tower on top that remains unseen from behind the Shrine when viewing from the State Library of Victoria on Swanston Street.

 The saw tooth plan form of the 131 apartments are set out on the deep block in such a way that solar access and views are maximised along the length.
 Taking lessons from the nearby iconic Stanhill and Newburn Flats by Romberg and Shaw, the apartments are angled to allow both privacy, as well as uninterrupted views of Fawkner Park to the east and Albert Park to the west from the majority of rooms.
 These early projects illustrate the emergence of European Modernism in Melbourne in the 1940’s, and a rich seam of inspiration for Luigi Rosselli Architects.
 Swiss trained, Romberg worked closely with Victorian heavyweights Roy Gounds and Robyn Boyd.